xschen-beb/CyberThreat-Eval/output/Fake ChatGPT Chrome Extension Hijacking Facebook Accounts for Malicious Advertising.md

 **Detailed Steps for Mitigation:**
    - **For Users:**
      1. Go to Chrome settings and navigate to Extensions.
-     2. Locate the ìQuick access to Chat GPTî extension and click Remove.
+     2. Locate the ‚ÄúQuick access to Chat GPT‚Äù extension and click Remove.
      3. Change Facebook account passwords.
      4. Enable two-factor authentication (2FA) on Facebook.
      5. Review Facebook app permissions and remove any suspicious apps.